 These Peanut Butter Energy Bites could easily pass as dessert.
 My batch lasted less than 24 hours.
 They are the perfect mix between a granola bar and cookie dough.
 Great to curb the afternoon munchies and the dreaded mid afternoon energy slump.
 If your craving chocolate try my Chocolate Peanut Butter Energy Bites!

 You can even freeze these oatmeal energy bites if you don’t eat them all within a week.
 Here’s what you’ll need to make these No Bake Energy Bites:

 - Creamy Peanut Butter: Helps to bind the energy bites together.
 You can also use your favorite nut butter as well!

 - Semi Sweet Chocolate Chips: I love using mini chocolate chips if I have them on hand.
 Dark chocolate chunks are also amazing in this!

 - Old Fashioned Oats: I prefer to use old fashioned oats or rolled oats in this recipe.
 I would not recommend making these with steel cut oats or instant oats.
 If you want to keep these bites gluten free make sure to use certified gluten free oats!

 - Ground Flax Seed: Adds a boost of fiber and nutrients.
 If you don’t have flax seed on hand substitute hemp seed, chia seed or add extra old fashioned oats.

 - Honey: Adds the perfect amount of sweetness to these energy balls.
 Agave can be used in place of the honey.

-How to make No Bake Energy Bites
+How to make Energy Balls